 How do we find peace and acceptance in the face of adversity?

+Healing and mental health recovery.
 Patricia Mulready MD runs a practice in Connecticut that combines conventional and complementary medicine.
 In late September 2001, at an Advocacy Unlimited conference in Hartford, with the events of Sept 11 at the top of everyone’s mind, she talked about healing and spirituality.
 Healing, she said, is coming home into yourself as opposed to curing, which is about restoring your health back to baseline condition.
 There can be both healing and curing, of course.
 Similarly one can heal without being cured, as in someone peacefully dying.
 Dr Mulready is no disinterested expert.
-Two years ago she was diagnosed with a major physical illness.
+Two years before she was diagnosed with a major physical illness.

 The first thing we ask when something bad happens is why?, then why me? a useless question, she says, as the answer is more like why not me?
 Or, it just is.